 Two larger teacher resources also came out of the project to aid thinking about global learning within schools:

 - Philosophy for Global Learning has been created as a flexible and practical resource for teachers of all levels of experience.
 It is for those who want to teach global awareness to children through the structure of Philosophy for Children.
 Philosophy for Global Learning is aimed for use with children in Key Stage 2 but some parts can be used with younger children.
-You can purchase the reprint of this resource here.
+Purchase your copy here.

 Divided into three sections, with an introduction, P4C Session and resources, much of the P4C session section has split pages.
 So if you download the resource, cut pages from 17 to 56 into three so you can pick and choose the activities and stimulus you wish to use.